GeneralZero/canvas-game-bootstrap/README.md

-##To set up the node server you need to run
+##To set up node you need to run
 `npm install express fs redis socket.io`

-Generate your own private and public keys and place them in ssl/node.crt and ssl/node.key
+Generate your own private and public keys and place them in ssl/node.crt and ssl/node.key Install and run redis

 ##To run the program